 Together We Can

-Thank you for your interest in joining Second Harvest Food Bank of Orange County’s partner network.
-Second Harvest Food Bank provides millions of pounds of food to our Partner Network members, including houses of worship, schools, afterschool programs, senior centers, shelters for the unhoused, soup kitchens and transitional housing facilities, serving a variety of demographics throughout Orange County.
+Thank you for your interest in joining Second Harvest Food Bank of Orange County’s Partner Network.
+Second Harvest Food Bank provides millions of pounds of food each year to our partners and pantries.
+They include houses of worship, schools, after-school programs, senior centers, shelters for the unhoused, soup kitchens and transitional housing facilities.
+Our partners serve a variety of demographics throughout Orange County including children, seniors, working families, individuals experiencing homelessness, etc.

 PROGRAMS